NessaIkani/Holy-Grail-of-Research-Practice-IV-Workshop/README.md

 ##### Research Flash 1 - The Multiverse of Madness (by Max Primbs)
 When preparing and analysing data, researchers make a multitude of decisions.
-In this flash, I will highlight the consequences of this variability and show how seemingly small decisions in the pre-processing and analysis pipeline can have large and unwanted consequences for the interpretation of your findings.
+In this flash, I highlight the consequences of this variability and show how seemingly small decisions in the pre-processing and analysis pipeline can have large and unwanted consequences for the interpretation of your findings.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/X2i9Mx6EEUE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>